janboddez/aperture-docker-compose/README.md

 ```
 Then, before kicking off the build step, update the values inside `.env`—and, if needed, `docker-compose.yml`.

 This little README assumes your main site lives at `https://example.org`, and that Aperture will be set up at `https://aperture.example.org` and Watchtower at `https://watchtower.example.org`.
-You'll want to replace those three URLs with your own.
+You'll want to replace these three URLs with your own.

 Make sure, when editing `.env`, to fill out an actual Redis password (the way `docker-compose.yml` is set up, `null` won't do).
 Or modify `docker-compose.yml` according to your preferred setup.